minhthangdang/SignLanguageRecognition/README.md

 <img src="https://github.com/minhthangdang/minhthangdang.github.io/blob/master/KDWADX7V43SS.jpg?raw=true" alt="Sign Language" width="400"/><br>

-I strongly believe the best way to learn something is to put it in practice, hence I did this exercise to solidify my knowledge.
+I strongly believe the best way to learn something is to put it into practice, hence I did this exercise to solidify my knowledge.

 In the course, the programming assignment was to implement a deep neural network